 In 1976, after 36 years as a tax-free town, Casselberry City residents voted to institute property taxes.
-Another change by the citizenry occurred in 1990 with the decision to replace the City's strong mayor with Commission/City Manager form of municipal Five government.
-Commissioners, one of whom serves as Mayor, are elected staggered at intervals to serve four-year terms.
-The Commission, in turn, appoints professional City Manager to oversee daily City operations.
-The City has 211 full-time and 6 part-time employees who provide the labor force to support City operations.
+Another change by the citizenry occurred in 1990 with the decision to replace the City's strong mayor with a Commission/City Manager of municipal form government.
+Five Commissioners, one of whom serves as Mayor, are staggered elected at intervals to serve four-year terms.
+The Commission, in turn, appoints a professional

+City Manager to oversee daily City operations.
+The City has 218 full-time and 6 part-time employees who provide the labor force to support City operations.
 These operations consist of all municipal and water/sewer utility services, police protection, sanitation, road maintenance, parks and recreation, planning and community development, and administrative support activities for City governmental programs.